tempestrock/todos/README.md

 todo lists or the creation of new todo lists.

 In the code, you will find some `CUSTOMIZE_ME` comments.
-These should be replaced by actual values that make sense in your environment.
+These should be replaced by actual values that make sense in your case.

 ## Architecture